apache/airflow/dev/README_RELEASE_HELM_CHART.md

 Send the same email to announce@apache.org, except change the opening line to `Dear community,`.
 It is more reliable to send it via the web ui at https://lists.apache.org/list.html?announce@apache.org (press "c" to compose a new thread)

+## Send announcements about security issues fixed in the release

+The release manager should review and mark as READY all the security issues fixed in the release.
+Such issues are marked as affecting `< <JUST_RELEASED_VERSION>` in the CVE management tool at https://cveprocess.apache.org/.
+Then the release manager should announced the issues via the tool.

+Once announced, each of the issue should be linked with a 'reference' with tag 'vendor advisory' with the URL to the announcement published automatically by the CVE management tool.
+Note that the announce@apache.org is moderated, and the link to the email thread will not be published immediately, that's why it is recommended to add the link to users@airflow.apache.org which takes usually few seconds to be published after the CVE tool sends them.

+The ASF Security will be notified and will submit to the CVE project and will set the state to 'PUBLIC'.

 ## Add release data to Apache Committee Report Helper